prate91/imagoTriplifier/SPARQL/GeoSPARQL/GeoSPARQL_queries.md

 | 6   | Descriptio orae Ligusticae | Iacobus Bracellus           | Sarzana     |
 | 7   | Descriptio orae Ligusticae | Iacobus Bracellus           | La Spezia   |

-# Query 3

-## The places in Italy that are mentioned in works contained in manuscripts written in the fifteenth century
+# The places in Italy that are mentioned in works contained in manuscripts written in the fifteenth century (Q3)
 [run the query](https://api.triplydb.com/s/RJPlgt-07)